-If you want to make your own compost, you can get home composters at reduced prices.
+If you want to make your own compost, you can get home composters from the Get Composting website.
 Made from recycled plastic, these bins can be put in your garden and used for disposing of garden and some kitchen waste.

 Not only does home composting reduce your waste, it also provides free nourishment for your garden to boost vegetables and flower beds.

-Visit the Derby Get Composting website or contact Streetpride on 0333 200 6981 for more information.
+Visit the Get Composting website or contact Streetpride on 0333 200 6981 for more information.

 Composting involves putting certain types of food, garden and recycling waste into a special container to rot.

 The various chemicals in each type of waste work together with the microorganisms, insects and animals present in the mixture.
 They break down the different materials, while worms tunnel through the mixture to create air pockets.

 This process transforms your waste into compost: a substance which can boost your soil's potential to grow food and plants.